CDM Frequently Asked Questions

-The CDM Program provides capabilities and tools that enable network administrators to know the state of their respective networks at any given time, by identifying and ranking problems for priority resolution.
+The CDM program provides capabilities and tools that enable network administrators to know the state of their respective networks at any given time, by identifying and ranking problems for priority resolution.

-The CDM Program helps standardize security monitoring across the federal government.
+The CDM program helps standardize security monitoring across the federal government.
 CDM’s intent parallels national priority for hardening defenses in federal networks.
 CDM has a number of benefits beyond those associated with certification and accreditation and continuous authorization supporting the Federal Information Security Management Act (FISMA) of 2002.
 CDM offers commercial off-the-shelf (COTS) tools, with robust terms for technical modernization as threats change.

-Continuous Monitoring-as-a-Service (CMaaS) blanket purchase agreement (BPA) participants achieve cost savings through tiered-price and task-order discounts, enabling scarce resources to be spread further.
+CMaaS BPA participants achieve cost savings through tiered-price and task-order discounts, enabling scarce resources to be spread further.
 This strategy results in an enterprise approach to continuous diagnostics, including consistent application of best practices.